Apple App Management

 The server token associated with the MDM server can be removed by navigating to App Repository ->Apple Business Manager ->Remove.
 On removing the server token from MDM server, all the apps synced from MDM are moved to Trash.
 Further, the apps synced from ABM and distributed to the devices are removed from the devices as well.
 On moving these back to App Repository from Trash, they'll be considered as normal apps added to App Repository via the App Store.

-Without Apple ID : In this case, the app is associated with the device instead of the user's Apple ID.
+The app is associated with the device instead of the user's Apple ID.
 This lets you install apps without the Apple ID on devices.
 Additionally, if the devices are Supervised you can install apps silently on the devices.
 The approved licenses are counted based on the number of devices the app has been distributed to.
 For example, if you distribute the app to 5 devices, 5 licenses are used.
-This can be useful in the following cases:

 Distributing ME MDM app silently to managed devices